Team Balika: Who They Are And How We Find Them

 Team Balika are community volunteers who support Educate Girls in increasing enrollment and retention of girls and improving learning outcomes for all children in school.
 Typically they are the most educated people in their village, aged 18-30.

-The Team Balika Recruitment Drive is centered on one-day recruitment events that are held at a Block or Village level.
+The Team Balika Recruitment Drive is centered on one-day recruitment events that are held at a Block level.
 Wall paintings with slogans and posters are placed at important areas in a village like a community well, Panchayat office or school.
 Loudspeaker announcements about the recruitment events are made in every village while simultaneously distributing handouts that briefly introduce the need for recruiting Team Balika and the benefits of becoming a community volunteer.

 Field Coordinators also identify and invite 3-4 people in their villages who’d be interested in volunteering as Team Balika, and have a genuine interest in doing something for their village.
-On average, 150 people attend the event from various surrounding villages.
+On average, 150 people attend each event from various surrounding villages.

 The recruitment event is conducted by the district office staff wherein they introduce Educate Girls, what we do, the benefits and importance of educating girls, the role and responsibilities of Team Balika and the benefits of being one.
 It is clearly communicated that a Team Balika is a (unpaid) volunteer and therefore the cause must be one that resonates with them.